How to embed visualizations

 Link to your visualization

-Choose "Visualization only" if you want to share a fullscreen version of your chart, or to embed it in another platform.
+Choose "Visualization only" if you want to share a fullscreen version of your chart, or to embed it certain other platforms.
 If you view this link directly in your web browser, the chart will probably look stretched.
 Example: https://datawrapper.dwcdn.net/t4fiQ/3/.

-Choose "For sharing" if you want to link to a page on which the chart appears with your chosen height and width.
-That's great for social media or for showing the chart to a co-worker before embedding it.
+Choose "For sharing" if you want to link to a page on which the chart appears in exactly the dimensions you chose for it.
+That's great for social media or for showing the chart to a co-worker by email.
 Example: https://www.datawrapper.de/_/t4fiQ/

 However, the chart is the same in all versions.
-The link datawrapper.dwcdn.net/t4fiQ/3/ shows the same chart as the link datawrapper.dwcdn.net/t4fiQ/2/ or the link datawrapper.dwcdn.net/t4fiQ/.
-They all forward eventually to the latest version of the chart, which, in our case, is datawrapper.dwcdn.net/t4fiQ/3/.
+The link datawrapper.dwcdn.net/t4fiQ/3/ shows the same chart as datawrapper.dwcdn.net/t4fiQ/2/ or datawrapper.dwcdn.net/t4fiQ/.
+They all forward eventually to the latest version of the chart, which in our case is datawrapper.dwcdn.net/t4fiQ/3/.

 Share or embed the version-numbered chart URL if you want to make sure that users on your website see the latest version of your chart immediately.
 Why?
-Because if someone had opened your article before and you did not update the chart URL, they might see an outdated ("cached") version of the chart.
+Because if someone has opened your article before and you haven't updated the chart URL version, they might see an outdated ("cached") version of the chart.
 Also, it might take a small amount of time on our site to update the chart at all of its URLs.

 Copy embed code

-If you're interested in the details: The responsive iframe is like the iframe but has a script attached.
-This is how the plain iframe looks for our chart:
+If you're interested in the details, this is how the plain iframe looks for our chart:

 <iframe title="Presidential Approval Ratings Since Kennedy" aria-label="Interactive line chart" id="datawrapper-chart-t4fiQ" src="https://datawrapper.dwcdn.net/t4fiQ/3/" scrolling="no" frameborder="0" style="border: none;" width="600" height="578"></iframe>